 This is a question testing students on the topic of Energy.

 I’ve seen many students who tend to lose marks in similar questions as the one above because they omitted a very important part of the structure – the link-back.

-Linking the answer to the question asked will make your child’s answer more coherent.
-More importantly, this also helps to lowers the probability of losing marks unnecessarily.
+By linking the answer to the question asked, your child’s answer will be more coherent.
+More importantly, this also helps to lower the likelihood of losing marks unnecessarily.

 Here’s How Most Students Would Answer

-Looking at the question once again, it is asking, “Why did the ball not reach back to same height?”
+Analysing the question again, what it is asking is, “Why did the pendulum bob not swing back to the same height?”